-Juhi Deolankar is a Urologist who maintains membership within the American Medical Association and the American Urological Association.
-Deolanker is currently a Resident Physician at Albany Medical Center.
+Juhi Deolankar is a Resident Physician who maintains membership within the American Medical Association and the AUA.

-Juhi Deolankar is extensively trained and educated in Urology and medicine as a whole.
+Juhi Deolankar is extensively trained and educated in medicine as a whole.
 In 2009, she embarked on the start of her academic journey in the medical field by enrolling in the Academy of Allied Health and Science (AAHS).
-This stepping stone largely set the framework for her pathway toward a specialization in Urology.
+This stepping stone largely set the framework for her pathway toward a specialization.